Bayesian inference of three-dimensional gas maps: II. Galactic HI: Results and discussion

-For example, for the \citetalias{bissantz2003} model there seems to be a spur-like feature stretching from $(x,y)\simeq (-8,2)\, \text{kpc}$ to $(x,y)=(-4,6)\, \text{kpc}$ and it is rather tempting to identify such a feature with the Scutum-Centaurus (Sct-Cen) spiral arm.
-However, we believe that this is in fact local emission with velocities close to $v_{\LSR} \approx 0 \, \text{km/s}$ that is misreconstructed at at large distances from the Solar System: Brightness temperature spectra peak at $v\gtrsim 5 \, \text{km} \, \text{s}^{-1}$ for lines of sight with $-70^{\circ}\lesssim l \lesssim -20^{\circ}$.
+For example, for the \citetalias{bissantz2003} model there seems to be a spur-like feature stretching from $(x,y)\simeq (-8,2)\, \text{kpc}$ to $(x,y)=(-4,6)\, \text{kpc}$, and it is rather tempting to identify this feature with the Scutum-Centaurus (Sct-Cen) spiral arm.
+However, this is probably local emission with velocities close to $v_{\LSR} \approx 0 \, \text{km/s}$ that is misreconstructed at large distances from the Solar System: Brightness temperature spectra peak at $v\gtrsim 5 \, \text{km} \, \text{s}^{-1}$ for lines of sight with $-70^{\circ}\lesssim l \lesssim -20^{\circ}$.
 The gas flow models, however, give negative $v_{\LSR}$ inside the solar circle along these directions.
-Part of the emission is therefore place outside the solar circle while the large latitudinal spread points to the emission being local.
-Another noticeable difference that cam be spotted is the small arc stretching from $(x,y)=(-5,0)\, \text{kpc}$ to $(x,y)=(-1,-4)\, \text{kpc}$ along the Sagittarius-Carina (Sgr-Car) arm in the \citetalias{bissantz2003} reconstructed map.
-This arc does not appear in the \citetalias{sormani2015} reconstructed map which again might be linked to the arc in the same position in the map showing the difference in velocity profiles (see bottom panel of Fig. \ref{fig:velocity}).
+Part of the emission is therefore placed outside the solar circle, while the large latitudinal spread indicates that the emission is local.
+Another noticeable difference that can be spotted is the small arc stretching from $(x,y)=(-5,0)\, \text{kpc}$ to $(x,y)=(-1,-4)\, \text{kpc}$ along the Sagittarius-Carina (Sgr-Car) arm in the \citetalias{bissantz2003} reconstructed map.
+This arc does not appear in the \citetalias{sormani2015} reconstructed map which again might be linked to the arc in the same position in the map showing the difference in velocity profiles (see the bottom panel of Fig. \ref{fig:velocity}).

-Another version of the reconstructed mean density overlaid with velocity contours from the gas flow models and a longitude grid are shown in Fig.~\ref{fg:surfmassdens_vLSR}.
-Since the dynamical range of the gas density is rather large as expected for a log-normal field, we have presented this map on a logarithmic colour scale to better highlight features that are not visible on a linear scale.
-For the reconstruction based on the \citetalias{bissantz2003} gas flow model, it is apparent how some of the bright features are aligned with regions of strong gradients in the velocity field, for example the arc stretching from $(x,y)=(-5,0)\, \text{kpc}$ to $(x,y)=(-1,-4)\, \text{kpc}$ that was already mentioned above.
+Another version of the reconstructed mean density overlaid with velocity contours from the gas flow models and a longitude grid is shown in Fig.~\ref{fg:surfmassdens_vLSR}.
+Since the dynamical range of the gas density is rather large, as expected for a log-normal field, we have presented this map on a logarithmic colour scale to better highlight features that are not visible on a linear scale.
+For the reconstruction based on the \citetalias{bissantz2003} gas flow model, it is apparent that some of the bright features are aligned with regions of strong gradients in the velocity field, for example the arc stretching from $(x,y)=(-5,0)\, \text{kpc}$ to $(x,y)=(-1,-4)\, \text{kpc}$ that was already mentioned above.